New York Family Court: History

 The NYC Domestic Relations part (commonly known as the Family Court) of the Magistrates' Court system created in 1910 had dealt with those chargeable with the support of wives, children and "poor relatives" under its criminal jurisdiction over "disorderly persons".
 The children's court part of the NYC Court of Special Sessions was created in 1915, from a 1902 children's court division of the New York County Court of General Sessions.
 Children's courts were authorized throughout the state by constitutional referendum in 1921 followed by statutes in 1922 and 1924.
 By 1933, jurisdiction was divided among the children's court, the magistrates' courts which dealt with deserting and nonsupporting husbands as "disorderly", the court of special sessions with jurisdiction in illegitimacy cases, the surrogate's court with jurisdiction in adoption cases, and the supreme court with divorce jurisdiction.

 The NYC Children's Court and NYC Domestic Relations Court (commonly known as the Family Court) were consolidated into the Domestic Relations Court of the City of New York created on October 1, 1933.
 In 1962 the Family Court replaced these courts after a 1961 constitutional amendment.
+The Family Court Act was based more or less on the National Probation and Parole Association's Standard Family Court Act, not its Standard Juvenile Court Act or the Uniform Law Commission's Uniform Juvenile Court Act.

+In 1955 the state acceded to the Interstate Compact on Juveniles, in 1956 the Interstate Compact on Mental Health, and in 1960 the Interstate Compact on the Placement of Children.
+In 1977 the state acceded to the Uniform Child Custody Jurisdiction Act, and in 2001 acceded to the successor Uniform Child Custody Jurisdiction and Enforcement Act.